Data Protection considerations for re-opening the University campus

-If it is necessary to collect special category data (health data), the appropriate legal bases will be that the processing is necessary:
+If it is necessary to collect special category data (health or ethnicity data), the appropriate legal bases will be that the processing is necessary:

 - For the purposes of carrying out the obligations and exercising specific rights of the University or of individual data subjects in the field of employment and social security and social protection law (GDPR Article 9(2)(b) and Data Protection Act 2018 Schedule 1 Part 1, s1(1)(a))

-- For reasons of public interest in the area of public health (GDPR Article 9(2)(i)
+- For reasons of public interest in the area of public health such as protecting against serious cross-border threats to health (GDPR Article 9(2)(i))

 The University is committed to only processing the data that it is necessary to process to achieve the objectives of identifying any possible infections and providing reassurance to staff, students and visitors of the steps being taken to prevent a rise in infections.
-This data will generally be held electronically for 21 days in secure, access controlled areas of University systems and securely deleted when the data is no longer needed.
-The only exception to this may be when data can be anonymised and used for statistical analysis or research purposes, but individuals will not be identifiable from this anonymised data.
+This data will (where possible) be held electronically for 21 days in secure, access controlled areas of University systems and securely deleted when the data is no longer needed.
+If it is necessary to keep data in a paper form - for example, check-in details for campus cafes, this will be held securely in locked cabinets and shredded after 21 days.
+The only exception to only retaining data for 21 days may be when data can be anonymised and used for statistical analysis or research purposes, but individuals will not be identifiable from this anonymised data.

 In line with the requirement to always only process the minimum necessary amount of personal data, if an incident occurs within the University where it is believed / known that you have had contact with an individual who has contracted the Covid-19 virus, you will be informed of that fact and any actions you may need to take to protect yourself.
 You will not usually be told the name of the individual who has contracted the virus.